 Yet the collegiate feel that students sign on for when they enroll at UNC requires a functional business operation.
 The systems and processes students use to register for classes, access financial aid and pay tuition bills.
-The ease with which they gain academic advice, utilize career services and connect with co-curricular programs.
+The ease with which they gain academic advice, utilize Center for Career Readiness and connect with co-curricular programs.

 For many students, these business operations are opaque.